jeremyckahn/chitchatter/README.md

 ### API Configuration

+**Note: The API server is completely optional.** Chitchatter works without any API server - users can connect and communicate using only public STUN servers and fallback TURN servers.
+The API configuration described below is available for deployments that want to provide enhanced connectivity features.

 Chitchatter uses a hybrid approach for WebRTC configuration:

 - **TURN servers**: Fetched from the API endpoint (configurable via `VITE_RTC_CONFIG_ENDPOINT`, defaults to `/api/get-config`) with data configured via `RTC_CONFIG` environment variable